ibm-blockchain-wsc/ImmersionWorkshop/docs/vscode-part2.md

     paperState = "REDEEMED";
         }

-Below, this chunk of code simply leaves the gateway it is connected to, thus ending the query.
+Below, this chunk of code simply disconnects from the gateway.
 No matter if our query was successful or if there was an error, we'll be disconnected from the gateway

     // Disconnect from the gateway